 While all-season tires are good in many conditions, they are not optimal for harsh winter weather driving conditions.
 All-season tires are made with a harder rubber than winter tires, so when the temperature drops they stiffen and lose traction.
 All-season tires also do not have a tread adapted to snow.

-Winter tires are made of softer rubber that stays flexible is colder temperatures.
+Winter tires are made of softer rubber that stays flexible in colder temperatures.
 They offer better traction to grip on ice and snow.
 A different tread pattern uses wider grooves for winter road conditions.

 Some winter tires are better than others; or that is at least what many manufactures would have you believe.
 Proper snow tires are identified with a snowflake symbol.
 When shopping for winter tires you should always do your research before you buy.

-Summer tires should come back on around mid-April.
+Summer tires should go back on around mid-April.
 We often get a last blast of winter in late March, so err on the side of caution.
 However, do not wait too long to change them.
 Winter tires tend to lose grip above 7 degrees Celsius and high temperatures will damage winter tires.

 Be sure to store your tires in a cool dry place away from sun and light.
 Often the garage that changes over your tires will store them for you at a small cost.

-Speaking of costs, cost is often a factor when people decide not to buy winter tires.
+Speaking of costs, price is often a factor when people decide not to buy winter tires.
 However, keep in mind that having a second set of tires does not double the expense.
 Since it halves the wear of your tires, you’ll buy new tires half as often.
 And, be sure to tell you insurer that you have installed winter tires since many insurance companies offer discounts on your insurance for using them.